 Some threads may carry specific rules, these will usually be found in the first post in the thread (usually if the thread was started by a moderator)

 In some circumstances, the moderation team may impose stricter rules on threads retrospectively by adding a post explaining them.
 Anything posted after that post must adhere to the stricter rules.
 The posts will have the font styled in bright red and bold to draw attention to them.

 These will be reserved for posts covering more sensitive topics and will mandate some of the guidelines covered in the General Ettiquette section of the rules.

 3. Miscellaneous Rules

-- As a hard rule, posting either of 'those' photos of Flavio Briatore or Christian Horner will result in a straight ban.
+- As a hard rule, posting any of 'those' photos of Flavio Briatore or Christian Horner - or screenshots or pictures of Bottas's sauna scene from Drive to Survive Season 3 - will result in a straight ban.
 We've all seen them once, we don't need to see them again.

 - While we strongly encourage the citation of sources from the internet, some websites are not permitted as sources due to their lack of credibility or copyright violations.
 The websites currently prohibited are: